 Hobart and William Smith Colleges maintain an exchange program with the University of Chichester in England.
 With a student population of just a few thousand, the university provides a small, highly interactive and close-knit learning community for visiting students.

-Begun as a teaching college in the early 1800s, today the University of Chichester is a full-service university offering a wide-range of majors for both undergraduate and graduate students on two different campuses.
+Established as a teaching college in the early 1800s, today the University of Chichester is a full-service university offering a wide-range of majors for both undergraduate and graduate students on two different campuses.
 HWS students will primarily study on the “Bishop Otter” campus.
 HWS students have the opportunity to study in a full immersion environment, taking classes and living alongside their British and international classmates, engaging with the campus and local community through service learning and student clubs, sport societies, and other associations.

 Due to the wide range of courses offered at the University of Chichester, this program can accommodate students from a variety of disciplines.
-It will be of particular interest to those in the performing arts and the visual arts, those interested in sport and exercise sciences, and for students of history, philosophy, and religion.
+It will be of particular interest to those in the performing arts and the visual arts, those interested in sport and exercise science, and for students of history, philosophy, and religion.

-This program is open to sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
+This program is open to sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students may request accommodation with a local host family or can apply to live in residence halls administered by the university.
 Some residence halls are linked to a dining hall with a set meal plan while others include furnished kitchens and allow students to prepare their own meals.
 In each residence hall, HWS students will be interspersed with British and other international students to facilitate integration into the campus community.